jcport1/jcport1/README.md

 -->

 I am a fullstack software engineer from Maine
-- 🔭 Working on multiple frontend and backend project using React, Ruby on Rails, JavaScript, etc.
+- 🔭 Working on multiple frontend and backend projects using React, Ruby on Rails, JavaScript, etc.
 - 🌱 Learning algorithims and data structures in depth
 - 🚀 Improving my framework skills: Node.js, Express.js, Next.js
 - 👯 Looking to collaborate on any interesting projects using javascript or ruby based frameworks